NEXT STEPS AFTER GRADUATION: INTERNATIONAL GRADUATE STUDENTS

 You may apply for the post-graduation work permit within Canada while holding implied status, provided that you have applied to extend your study permit or change your status to visitor before your study permit expires or becomes invalid.

-** Keep in mind that your study permit will automatically expire 90 days after you have completed your program, or on the expiry date printed on your study permit, whichever comes first.**
+** Keep in mind that your study permit will automatically become invalid 90 days after you have completed your program, or on the expiry date printed on your study permit, whichever comes first.**

 Click here to download the PGWP Timeline in a PDF format and customize your own application timeline.